top of page

 Dry eye syndrome occurs when your eyes do not produce enough tears or when the tears evaporate too quickly.
 A major cause is dysfunction of the meibomian glands, tiny oil-producing glands located along the edges of your eyelids.
 These glands secrete oils that form the outer layer of your tear film, preventing tears from evaporating.

-When these oil glands become blocked or inflamed, the tear film breaks down faster, leading to dryness, redness, and irritation.
+When these oil glands become blocked or inflamed, the tear film breaks down faster.
+This leads to dryness, redness, and irritation.
 Common triggers include:

 • Prolonged screen time